AriFordsham/GHCWiki/distributed-haskell.md

 Several distinct layers are involved; they constitute the main payload of this design:

-- [Typeable](typeable): built-in support for generating and using run-time type representations.
+- [Typeable](typeable): built-in support for generating and using **run-time type representations**.
 The `Typeable` class has been part of (GHC) Haskell for many years, but it needs to evolve further.

 - [StaticPointers](static-pointers): built-in support for so-called **static pointers**.
 These were introduced in the original Cloud Haskell paper (link below), but the design was not fleshed out there.